 Let’s look a little closer at how the costs of these inefficient inventory practices add up.

-When you hold inventory, you accrue carrying costs for things like rent and insurance on the facility, utilities, labor to keep the parts on the shelves and to organize them, and more.
+When you hold inventory, you accrue carrying costs for things like rent and insurance on the facility, utilities, labor to keep the parts on the shelves and even to organize them.

 Carrying extra stock of everything also inevitably leads to loss as parts spoil, degrade, or become obsolete.
 In fact, somewhere between 90% of inventory is never used during the year according to Wally Wilson, an industry expert with over 30 years of experience in supply chain management.